adore/daylight/doc/develop.md

 #### Read Only Attributes

-There are cases when you want to expose data from the model as read only attributes so they cannot be updatedd.
+There are cases when you want to expose data from the model as read only attributes so they cannot be updated.
 These cases are when the attribute is:
 * Evaluated and not stored in the database
 * Stored into the database only when computed
 * Readable but should not be updated